brantondemoss/brantondemoss.github.io/writing/garden/index.md

 But just like prions, they come into contact with (human minds), and repeat and transmit themselves to others.
 Are they agents?
 It’s curious to consider whether something like evolution acts across different layers of abstraction.

+When does our agency emerge?
+In some sense, we’re just a big bag of cells, each doing their own little cell thing, yet there’s incredible coordination and collective action.
+It seems useful to describe ourselves as coherent agents.
+Is an ant an agent?
+Are the cells in an ant an agent?
+What about the molecular machines that make up the cells?
+There’s no definite point when things “become” agents - it just becomes more and more useful to describe an entity’s dynamics in the language of agency.
+Just as it becomes more and more useful to describe a group of water molecules as “wet”.
+That this happens at all is interesting.

 A final example in the question of the duality between goals/agency and systems/dynamics are political or corporate institutions.
 People have recently been discussing the idea of structural racism, the idea that institutions themselves are racist.
 This is a very agentic framing, as if the institution had a goal and was seeking it.
 In our framework, this is quite natural.